salesforce/lwc-rfcs/text/0110-dynamic-components.md

 **Dynamic instantiation**: creation of a new component instance where the underlying component constructor is not known until runtime.

-**string-literal dynamic import**: a dynamic import which uses a static string-literal to reference the component.
+**string-literal dynamic import**: a dynamic import which uses a static string-literal to reference another module.
 This category of dynamic imports is statically analyzable.

 **variable dynamic import**: a dynamic import which uses Javascript to create the component string parameter to pass into the import function.